-- a. the calculation of net positions; - b. the exemptions for positions which are held for a non-financial counterparty and which serve to reduce the risks directly associated with its business activity, liquidity management or asset management; - c. the reporting duties required for the transparency of commodity derivatives trading.
+- b. the exemptions for positions which are held for a non-financial counterparty and which serve to reduce the risks directly associated with its business activity, liquidity management or asset management; - c. the reporting duties required for the transparency of commodity derivatives trading.

-3 FINMA shall set position limits for the individual commodity derivatives.
+FINMA shall set position limits for the individual commodity derivatives.